BunkeyGames/BunkeyGamesOld.github.io/_posts/2015-07-22-flipreveal.markdown

 ---
 layout: post
-title:  "First Post!"
+title:  "Big Announcement! "
 date:   2015-7-12 15:35:00
 categories:
 ---

-## Big Announcement!
+##Exciting Announcement from us at Bunkey!

 So...
 It is with great joy I announce to you...